nebari-dev/nebari-docs/docs/docs/community/doc-contributions.md

 ```

 :::note
-You need Python 3.7 or higher to complete the setup.
+You need Python >= 3.7 to complete the setup and install the `pre-commit` package manager later.
 :::

 2. Activate the environment: